Information design helps readers better understand a message.

 We read by taking a picture of a group of words - not letter by letter.
 When scanning a phone book or any directory, we find the name and then have to scan to the right a ways to get to the phone number.
 There is no advantage to setting the info with justified margins.
 We are not reading a block of copy like prose, we are reading only one line of info.
 To aid this horizontal eye movement, a line of dots has been added to help us stay on the proper line of info.

 Below left: 4 columns of existing directory page.
-Below right: 4 columns of proposed directory page.
+Below right: 4 columns of a Flush Center directory page.

 Existing layout for scores: We read by taking a picture of a group of words - not letter by letter.
 When reading scores on television, most stations do the usual transfer-from-print layout of putting scores after the team name.
 Since the length of team names varies widely, these scores may end up being a ways from their team.
 There is no advantage to setting sports scores with justified margins.
 We are not reading a block of copy like prose, we are reading only one line of info.

 Better layout for scores: In the example above, the scores are aligned to the immediate left of the team names.
 One sees the number right next to the team name - no having to move along a horizontal line.
 This method allows more clarity and easier reading and allows a slightly narrower column width.

 Above right QuakeFeed app: the earthquake intensity is listed first and right next to the city location.
 The date and time info are on one line to allow compression of info to fit more incidents on one screen (less scrolling).
 People access the app to learn, "Dang, how big was that one?
 And how close was it?"
 The arrangement better respects the desires of the user.

 • Design from the user's point of view, not the client nor the designer.

 • Minimal scrolling and swiping speeds access and eases use.

 This was a newspaper insert for a pizza chain.
 The list of locations in the center wasted lots of space and was a bit tough to use effectively.
 Improvements: